bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 The next step is to create a data stream.
 A stream is a sequence of events happening randomly at irregular intervals.

 There are two kinds of streams in SJ-Platform

-An input stream It is a stream which provides new events.
+:An input stream: It is a stream which provides new events.
 There are two different input stream types in the SJ platform: Kafka and T-Stream

-An output stream It is a stream which is a destination point for results.
+:An output stream: It is a stream which is a destination point for results.
 There is one output stream type supported in the SJ platform: T-Stream

 Under the Streams section of the main navigation bar you will find the list of streams.